-It is best to start the tour at Belopeska jezera / Laghi di Fusine.
+It is best to start the tour at Laghi di Fusine / Belopeška jezera.
 There's a parking place and, if fit, we can do this tour in one day.
 Here this option shall be described.

-The other three options are long and some of them also very demanding:
+The other three options are longer and some of them also very demanding:

-1. Belopeska jezera / Laghi di Fusine - Mangart - Vevnica - Visoka Rateska Ponca - Belopeska jezera / Laghi di Fusine.
+1. Laghi di Fusine / Belopeška jezera - Mangart - Vevnica - Visoka Rateška Ponca - Laghi di Fusine / Belopeška jezera.
 2 days.

-From the parking place at lakes we don't go to Rif.
-Zacchi, but proceed towards south.
-After one hour we reach one of the darkest and wildest corners of Julian Alps - the basin between the western wall of Vevnica and walls below Zagerica notch and Mali Koritniski Mangart.
+From the parking place at Laghi di Fusine we don't go to Rif.
+Zacchi, but proceed towards the south.
+After one hour we reach one of the darkest and wildest corners of Julian Alps - the basin between the western wall of Vevnica and walls below Žagerica notch and Mali Koritniški Mangart.
 Here usually also in summer broad and steep snowfields lie.
-Often they can also make very hard (or even to prevent) the access to the wall, where ferrata starts.
+Often they can also make very hard (or even to prevent) the access to the wall, where the ferrata starts.

-Via della Vita is a hard, but good protected ferrata.
+Via della Vita is a difficult, but well protected ferrata.
 If lucky to pass the end crevasse, you enter a steep chimney and climb a few meters up on top of a tower.
-From there narrow ledges lead towards right and up.
+From there, narrow ledges lead towards right and up.
 Exposed, well protected, fine!
 Later the route goes up more directly and again towards right.
-After crossing a shallow ravine you reach the place where no other protection is possible than small bolts in plates and a bit higher - two chains, hanging from an almost vertical rock above.
+After crossing a shallow ravine, you reach the place where no other protection is possible than small bolts in plates and a bit higher - two chains, hanging from an almost vertical rock above.
 Obviously here in winter and spring avalanches sweep everything.
-After some more harder passages the route becomes more comfortable, we walk-up to the next barrier, where steel helps us again to overcome steep rocks.
+After some more harder passages, the route becomes more comfortable, we walk-up to the next barrier, where steel devices helps us again to overcome steep rocks.
 Above them we reach steep scree slopes and paths soon branch.
 The right branch goes towards the bivouac, so we must take the left branch, which turns more and more and finally reaches the summit of Vevnica over its SW slopes.